An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics: The ``Santal o point" of a convex body

 In some cases it is simple to correspond the length of a shortest billiard trajectory of $K^z$ to a geometric quantity of $K$: \begin{lemma} Let $K$ be a convex body (of any dimension), and $z\in K$.
-If $K$ contains a segment of length $L$ that passes through $z$, then $K^z$ is contained in a slab (the intersection of two half-spaces determined by two parallel hyperplanes) of width at least $4\slash L$.
-Conversely, if $K$ is contained in a slab of width $w$, then $K^z$ contains a segment of length at least $4\slash w$. \end{lemma} \begin{proof} Without loss of generality we may assume that $z=0$ and the segment is positioned along the $x_1$-axis.
-Then there exists $0<a<L$ such that the endpoints of the segment are $(a,0,...,0)$ and $(a-L,0,...,0)$.
-Let $I$ be this segment.
-The inclusion $I\subseteq K$ implies the opposite inclusion for the duals: $K^0\subseteq I^0$, see Figure \ref{fig:stripsAndSegments}.
-However, it is immediate to check that $I^0=\set{(x_1,...,x_n)\mid \frac{1}{a-L}\leq x_1 \leq \frac{1}{a}}$, so this is a slab of width $\frac{1}{a}-\frac{1}{a-L}=\frac{L}{a(L-a)}$.
-Since $0<a<L$, it follows that $a(L-a)\leq \frac{L^2}{4}$, and hence the width of the slab is at least $\frac{4}{L}$.
+If $K$ is contained in a slab (the intersection of two half-spaces determined by two parallel hyperplanes) of width $w$, then $K^z$ contains a segment of length at least $4\slash w$.
+Conversely, if $K$ contains a segment of length $L$ the midpoint of which is $z$, then $K^z$ is contained in a slab of width $4\slash L$. \end{lemma} \begin{proof} Without loss of generality we may assume that $z=0$ and the slab is vertical, of the form $S=\set{(x_1,...,x_n)\mid a-w\leq x_1 \leq a}$ for some $0<a<w$.
+Then the inclusion $K\subseteq S$ implies the opposite inclusion for the duals: $K^0\supseteq S^0$, see Figure \ref{fig:stripsAndSegments}.
+It is immediate to check that $S^0$ is the segment with end points $(\frac{1}{a-w},0,...,0)$ and $(\frac{1}{a},0,...,0)$.
+This segment has length $\frac{1}{a}-\frac{1}{a-w}=\frac{w}{a(a-w)}$, which is at least $\frac{4}{w}$.